 Factors such as salary, flexibility in work hours, opportunities for growth or promotion, dissatisfaction with the current job environment and the direction a company is going in, burnout, or other non-salary aspects of the compensation package are all examples of things that lead to job turnover that could potentially be negotiated with the current employer.

 There are other factors which many see as writing on the wall that a change is inevitable.
-Sometimes these can be related to changes in ownership or management structure of a group, a confirmed trend towards cutting physician compensation or hiring patterns which suggest the physician’s time at the job is limited, or administrative mandates that have been challenged and upheld which leave the physician with the conclusion that they can’t practice medicine in a way that they enjoy or feel is best for the patient.
+Sometimes these can be related to changes in ownership or management structure of a group, a confirmed trend towards cutting physician compensation or hiring patterns that suggest the physician’s time at the job is limited, or administrative mandates that have been challenged and upheld, which leave the physician with the conclusion that they can’t practice medicine in a way that they enjoy or feel is best for the patient.

 Many people stay with jobs out of comfort or fear of change.
 Unfortunately, this leads to burnout, and ultimately is a threat to career longevity.
 If you’re feeling unhappy with your job, it’s time to either advocate for change within your current position, or consider other options.